 - Beast Academy 3D-4 for Peatie, continuing on last year’s success and likely in continued combination with Prodigy Math (free online math RPG), which he loves.

 - Language Arts – This is one area where I simply can’t commit to one curriculum; I find myself using different resources for different purposes.
-Be assured, though, that we will not be spending hours and hours on LA every day.
+I started with grand aspirations to include more elements, but I soon dialed it back to these basics.

-- Writing using concepts from both IEW and Bravewriter.
+- Writing using concepts from both IEW and Bravewriter, with a special emphasis on writing in November for NaNoWriMo.

 - Continued review of cursive (random workbook) and typing (Dance Mat, Typing.com, or in-use).